lifution/FSPopoverView/README.md

 # FSPopoverView

-The new version is not yet finished.
+The new version is coming soon.

 ## Requirements